 When you shop for car loans, you need to have the necessary documents ready because these will be requested once you ask for pre-approval and when you apply for the loan.
 The lender will ask for proof of income and proof of residence, among other things.
 Make sure you have these on hand to make the car loan shopping process easier and faster for you.

 Look for your car

 After you have been pre-approved or while you are waiting for pre-approval, you can start looking for cars.
-Before you start though, assess your needs first.
-Do you simply want a vehicle that can take you from point A to point B?
-Or are you after specific features?
+Before you begin though, assess your needs first.
+Do you want a vehicle that can take you from point A to point B?
+Alternatively, are you after specific features?
 List down your ‘needs’ and start looking for the cars that meet your requirements.

 Take time to research about cars—what models are available, what features they have and how much they cost.
 There are many websites you can use as sources.

 Choose your car based on what you need and not what you want.
 Resist the urge to go beyond your budget to get a newer, flashier model.
 What you need is a car, and it doesn’t have to come with more debt than you can handle.

 Secure the loan

 Once you’ve found a car, you can contact the loan officer of the lender you have chosen and inquire about what you should do to make the purchase.
 If you took out a car loan from a bank or credit union, you would be bringing over a check to the dealership to buy the vehicle.